Daeng Chelak

 Almarhum Yamtuan Muda Riau II Opu Daeng Chelak ibni Almarhum La Tendri Borong Opu Daeng Rilakka, Yamtuan Muda Riau II Opu Daeng Chelak (died May 1745) was the second Yang di-Pertuan Muda of Riau who held the position from 1728 to 1745.

 History

 Daeng Chelak was the fourth among five Bugis sons of Daeng Rilaka and Opu Tenribong from Luwu, Sulawesi; his four other brothers being Daeng Parani, Daeng Menambun, Daeng Marewah and Daeng Kemasi.

 In 1728 he was appointed by Sultan of Johor Sulaiman Badrul Alam Shah as the second Yang di-Pertuan Muda of Riau, replacing his older brother Daeng Marewah who had died.
 During his reign he made Riau a thriving port and trading center.
-He had the people of Riau to plant black pepper and gambier.
-He was a brave warlord and a wise politician as Riau at that time was well-known and respected state throughout the Malay World.
+He instructed the people of Riau to plant black pepper and gambier.
+He was a warlord and a politician at Riau.
+His son Salehuddin of Selangor became the first sultan of Selangor.